The SDSU Archives and Special Collections is open Monday-Friday, 8:30-4:30, excluding state holidays.

 Requests for a class session

-Due to COVID-19, classes will not be held on-site in the University Archives and Daschle Research Study suite.
-However, we are happy to talk to your class through Zoom.
 Contact Michele Christian at 605-688-4906 to schedule a class session.
-Please provide your contact information, the proposed date and time of your visit, number of students, and background about your class.
+Please provide your contact information, the proposed date and time of your visit, the number of students, and background information about your class.

 The Archives and Special Collections Reading Room is on the second floor of the Hilton M. Briggs Library (Room 241).
 The Senator Thomas A. Daschle Congressional Research Study is located here as well.